Blade (1998 film)

-Blade is a 1998 American superhero film directed by Stephen Norrington and written by David S. Goyer.
-Based on the Marvel Comics character Blade, it is the first installment of the Blade franchise.
-The film stars Wesley Snipes as the titular character with Stephen Dorff, Kris Kristofferson and N'Bushe Wright in supporting roles.
-Blade is a Dhampir, a human with vampire strengths but not their weaknesses, who fights against vampires.
+Blade is a 1998 American superhero film based on the Marvel Comics character.
+The first installment in the Blade franchise, it was directed by Stephen Norrington and written by David S. Goyer.
+Wesley Snipes stars as Blade, a human with vampire strengths but not their weaknesses, who battles other vampires.
+The supporting cast includes Stephen Dorff, Kris Kristofferson and N'Bushe Wright.

-Blade was released in the United States on August 21, 1998, and was a commercial success, grossing $70 million at the U.S. box office, and $131.2 million worldwide.
-Despite mixed reviews from film critics, the film received a positive reception from audiences and has since garnered a cult following.
+Blade was released by New Line Cinema in the United States on August 21, 1998, and was a commercial success, grossing $131 million on a budget of $45 million.
 It is also hailed as one of Snipes's signature roles.

 Blade was noted as a dark superhero film for its time, as well as being Marvel's first successful film.
-It was followed by two sequels, Blade II (2002) and Blade: Trinity (2004), both written by Goyer, who also directed the latter.
+It was followed by two sequels, Blade II (2002) and Blade: Trinity (2004).
 Snipes reprised his role as Blade in the 2024 film Deadpool & Wolverine.